NJ Chapter 11 Attorneys

 - a statement of monthly net income and any anticipated increase in income or expenses after filing;

-- and a record of any interest the debtor has in federal or state qualified education or tuition accounts.11 U.S.C. § 521.
+- and a record of the debtor’s interest in federal or state-qualified education or tuition accounts.11 U.S.C. § 521.

-The courts are required to charge a $1,000 case filing fee and a $39 miscellaneous administrative fee.
-The fees must be paid to the clerk of the court upon filing or may, with the court’s permission, be paid by individual debtors in installments.
+The courts must charge a $1,000 case filing fee and a $39 miscellaneous administrative fee.
+The fees must be paid to the court clerk upon filing or may, with the court’s permission, be paid by individual debtors in installments.
 28 U.S.C. § 1930(a); Fed.
 R. Bankr.
 P. 1006(b); Bankruptcy Court Miscellaneous Fee Schedule, Item 8.
 Fed.
 R. Bankr.
-P. 1006(b) limits to four the number of installments for the filing fee.
-The final installment must be paid not later than 120 days after filing the petition.
-For cause shown, the court may extend the time of any installment, provided that the last installment is paid not later than 180 days after the filing of the petition.
+P. 1006(b) limits the number of installments for the filing fee to four.
+The final installment must be paid within 120 days after filing the petition.
+For cause shown, the court may extend the time of any installment, provided that the last installment is paid not later than 180 days after filing the petition.
 Fed.
 R. Bankr.
 P. 1006(b).
 The $39 administrative fee may be paid in installments in the same manner as the filing fee.
 If a joint petition is filed, only one filing fee and one administrative fee are charged.
 Debtors should be aware that failure to pay these fees may result in dismissal of the case.
 11 U.S.C. § 1112(b)(10).

 The voluntary petition will include standard information concerning the debtor’s name(s), social security number or tax identification number, residence, location of principal assets (if a business), the debtor’s plan or intention to file a plan, and a request for relief under the appropriate chapter of the Bankruptcy Code.
-Upon filing a voluntary petition for relief under chapter 11 or, in an involuntary case, the entry of an order for relief, the debtor automatically assumes an additional identity as the “debtor in possession.”
+Upon filing a voluntary petition for relief under Chapter 11 or, in an involuntary case, the entry of an order for relief, the debtor automatically assumes an additional identity as the “debtor in possession.”
 11 U.S.C. § 1101.
-The term refers to a debtor that keeps possession and control of its assets while undergoing a reorganization under chapter 11, without the appointment of a case trustee.
-A debtor will remain a debtor in possession until the debtor’s plan of reorganization is confirmed, the debtor’s case is dismissed or converted to chapter 7, or a chapter 11 trustee is appointed.
+The term refers to a debtor that keeps possession and control of its assets while undergoing a reorganization under Chapter 11 without appointing a case trustee.
+A debtor will remain a debtor in possession until the debtor’s plan of reorganization is confirmed, the debtor’s case is dismissed or converted to Chapter 7, or a Chapter 11 trustee is appointed.
 The appointment or election of a trustee occurs only in a small number of cases.
 Generally, the debtor, as “debtor in possession,” operates the business and performs many of the functions that a trustee performs in cases under other chapters.
 11 U.S.C. § 1107(a).

-Generally, a written disclosure statement and a plan of reorganization must be filed with the court.
+Generally, a written disclosure statement and a reorganization plan must be filed with the court.
 11 U.S.C. §§ 1121, 1125.
 The disclosure statement is a document that must contain information concerning the assets, liabilities, and business affairs of the debtor sufficient to enable a creditor to make an informed judgment about the debtor’s plan of reorganization.
 11 U.S.C. § 1125.
 The information required is governed by judicial discretion and the circumstances of the case.
-In a “small business case” (discussed below) the debtor may not need to file a separate disclosure statement if the court determines that adequate information is contained in the plan.
+In a “small business case” (discussed below), the debtor may not need to file a separate disclosure statement if the court determines that adequate information is contained in the plan.
 11 U.S.C. § 1125(f).
-The contents of the plan must include a classification of claims and must specify how each class of claims will be treated under the plan.
+The plan’s contents must include a classification of claims and specify how each class of claims will be treated under the plan.
 11 U.S.C. § 1123.
 Creditors whose claims are “impaired,” i.e., those whose contractual rights are to be modified or who will be paid less than the full value of their claims under the plan, vote on the plan by ballot.
 11 U.S.C. § 1126.
-After the disclosure statement is approved by the court and the ballots are collected and tallied, the court will conduct a confirmation hearing to determine whether to confirm the plan.
+After the court approves the disclosure statement and the ballots are collected and tallied, the court will conduct a confirmation hearing to determine whether to confirm the plan.
 11 U.S.C. § 1128.

-In the case of individuals, chapter 11 bears some similarities to chapter 13.
-For example, property of the estate for an individual debtor includes the debtor’s earnings and property acquired by the debtor after filing until the case is closed, dismissed or converted; funding of the plan may be from the debtor’s future earnings; and the plan cannot be confirmed over a creditor’s objection without committing all of the debtor’s disposable income over five years unless the plan pays the claim in full, with interest, over a shorter period of time.
+In the case of individuals, chapter 11 is similar to chapter 13.
+For example, property of the estate for an individual debtor includes the debtor’s earnings and property acquired by the debtor after filing until the case is closed, dismissed, or converted; funding of the plan may be from the debtor’s future earnings; and the plan cannot be confirmed over a creditor’s objection without committing all of the debtor’s disposable income over five years unless the plan pays the claim in full, with interest, over a shorter period.
 11 U.S.C. §§ 1115, 1123(a)(8), 1129(a)(15).

 Contact our experienced Chapter 11 attorneys today